 Professional numismatists not only research and write history books about coins and all forms of money, but they also may function as consultants to help collectors acquire specimens to meet their collecting goals.
 Since professional numismatists dedicate their professional life to the hobby of coin collecting, they are well suited to guide collectors into new areas of the coin collecting hobby.

 New coin collectors can also benefit from the experience of a professional numismatist.
 Like any transaction that involves the purchasing of items, there are a few pitfalls that should be avoided.
 A professional numismatist is well-suited to guide a new collector slowly into the hobby and develop a lifelong relationship.

 Coin collecting and the study of coins have taken a very different turn with modern communications and the Internet.
 Local coin clubs and societies of specialized interest are now prevalent throughout the United States and the world.
 In addition to acquiring coins from around the globe, numismatists can also research the history of the coins in their collections.

-- Exonumia: the study of coin-like objects such as tokens, medals and other objects used for commerce.
-Additionally, these can include such items as elongated coins, encased coins, souvenir medals, tags, and badges.
+- Exonumia: the study of coin-like objects such as tokens, medals, and other objects used for commerce or as commemorative mementos.
+A large subset of exonumia focuses on military awards and commemorative medals.
+Experts usually catalog these items by the war or military excursion of which they commemorate.
+For example, World War II has a large number of medallic awards and medals that were issued.
+Additionally, exonumia can include such items as elongated coins, encased coins, souvenir medals, tags, and badges.

 - Scripophily: the study and collection of stocks and bonds.
 Equity and debt certificates are usually intricate works of art that have historical significance.
 Many people collect them because of their beautiful engravings.